-Along with latkes and dreidel games, you may recall the lessons associated with the holiday.
+Along with dreidel games, you may recall the lessons associated with the holiday.
 Maybe you remember the story of the light, and how a small amount of oil miraculously burned for eight days instead of only one.
-Maybe you can still recite the blessings for the hanukkiah without even looking at the text.
-Or maybe you remember the stories of the fierce and brilliant leader of the rebellion, the champion for religious freedom, Judah the Maccabee!
+Maybe you can still recite the blessings for the hanukkiyah without even looking at the text.
+Or maybe you remember the stories of the fierce and brilliant leader of the rebellion, the champion for religious freedom, Judah the Maccabee!and

 In Jewish tradition, we often focus on the grandest stories and the most miraculous tales – the parting of the Red Sea, the thunderous revelation atop Mount Sinai, or the Maccabees overpowering a much larger force to save our religion.
 Such stories help generations of young people discover the rich and exciting heritage of the Jewish people.

 But what about Judah’s brothers?
 Do you remember hearing stories about them?